Your Child's Asthma

 Researchers continue to learn what causes asthma.
-It is not entirely understood.
+It is not fully understood.
 The following things play a part:

 Genetics.
 Asthma runs in families.

 Allergies.
 Some allergies are more common in people with asthma.
-And, allergies also tend to run in families.
+Allergies also tend to run in families.

 Respiratory infections.
 Infants and young children who have some respiratory infections are more likely to have long-term lung problems.

 Environmental factors.
-Irritants, like pollution and allergens, are known to cause asthma.
+Irritants such as pollution and allergens are known to cause asthma.

-Triggers are those things that cause asthma symptoms to get worse or asthma flare-ups.
+Triggers are those things that cause asthma symptoms to get worse or cause asthma flare-ups.
 Each child has different triggers.
-A very important part of asthma management is identifying and then trying to avoid triggers.
+A very important part of asthma management is identifying triggers—and then trying to stay away from them.
 Asthma triggers include:

 Do children outgrow asthma?

 How asthma will affect a child throughout his or her lifetime varies.